dyxstat/HiCzin/README.md

-hiczin.log: the specific implementation information of HiCzin contig_info.csv: a csv file, containing four columns: contigs' names, the number of restriction sites on contigs, contigs' length and coverage; or containing three columns: contigs' names, length and coverage valid_contact.csv: a csv file, containing three columns: index of the first contig, index of the second contig, and normalized Hi-C contacts that are regarded as spurious contacts and discarded
+hiczin.log: the specific implementation information of HiCzin contig_info.csv: a csv file, containing four columns: contigs' names, the number of restriction sites on contigs, contigs' length and coverage; or containing three columns: contigs' names, length and coverage valid_contact.csv: a csv file, containing three columns: index of the first contig, index of the second contig, and normalized Hi-C contacts that are regarded as valid contacts and retained by HiCzin
 HiCzin_normalized_contact.gz: Compressed format of the normalized contact by pickle.
 This file can serve as the input of HiCBin and HiFine.
 ```